Screenings

 • Vision

-• Communicating – How does your child follow directions?
+• Communication – How does your child follow directions?
 How well can your child make himself/herself understood?

 • Fine Motor – How your child uses his/her hands to eat or use a crayon.